waynodiablo/Oystercard/boris_bikes/boris_bikes_version_1.md

 The `expect()` method is provided by [rspec](http://rspec.info).
 It takes the object under test as an argument and returns a special object that has different methods that make the example pass or fail, depending on their arguments.
 One of these methods is `not_to()` that takes yet another [rspec](http://rspec.info) method `be_broken()` as an argument.
 Then the `not_to()` method takes a look at its argument and realises that if we don't expect the bike to `be_broken`, we must have a method `broken?()` in the `Bike` class.
 So it calls this method on the bike object that we passed to the `expect()` method and if it returns true, fails the example because we expect it `not_to` be true (:pill: [RSpec - Predicate matchers](https://github.com/makersacademy/course/blob/master/pills/rspec_predicate.md)).

 The paragraph above is still complicated.
 Read through it several times but if it still seems unclear, don't worry, it's a bit advanced for now.
 We still want to explain it so that you know that this line of code is some crazy magic.
 Once you get more experience with [rspec](http://rspec.info), you'll get used to how it works.

+[TODO: This document is very wordy - can we pull that language into pills and have more diagrams here?]

 Why does it have to be so complicated?
 Because [rspec](http://rspec.info) is designed to write tests that read like English: